rmcanany/SolidEdgeHousekeeper/README.md

 ![File list sorting options](My%20Project/media/configuration_tab_sorting_page.png)

-You can choose sorting options of `Unsorted`, `Alphabetic`, `Dependency`, or `Random sample`.
+You can choose sorting options of `Unsorted`, `Alphabetical`, `Dependency`, or `Random sample`.
 These options are set on the **Configuration Tab -- Sorting Page**.

 The `Unsorted` option is primarily intended to preserve the order of imported lists.

-The `Dependency` option is useful in conjunction with the `Update part copy` commands.
+The `Dependency` option is useful in conjunction with the `Update part copy` command.
 It is intended to help eliminate the tedious `model out-of-date` (dark gray corners) on drawings.

-The dependency ordering is not fool proof.
+Dependency ordering is not fool proof.
 It has trouble with mutual dependencies, such as Interpart copies.
-I've had some luck simply running the process twice in a row.
+I've had some luck simply running `Update part copy` twice in a row.

 The `Random sample` option randomly selects and shuffles  a fraction of the total files found.
 The `Sample fraction` is a decimal number between `0.0` and `1.0`.
 This option is primarily intended for software testing, but can be used for any purpose.